psobocinski/traffic-modelling/article.md

 ### Lane Change Conditions

 Let's start with the notion of "opportunistic lane-changing".
+The term "opportunistic" is used to indicate that the driver will act opportunistically for their own self interest, i.e. they will not consider the effects of their actions on other drivers.

-Here are two lane change conditions that seem reasonable:
+In light of this, here are two lane change conditions that seem reasonable:

+"As a driver, I will change lanes if all of the following conditions are met:"

-1. The other lane appears to be moving a certain percentage faster than my current lane, AND
+1. Changing to the other lane drops my remaining time in traffic by a certain percentage
 2. I have spent a certain minimum length of time in my current lane

-To keep the model simple, we modify the first condition as follows:

-- Changing to the other lane drops my remaining time in traffic by a given percentage

-### Metrics
+### Traffic Performance Metrics

 Second, we define what a "better outcome" means in our model.
 In particular, we define quantitative metrics such that lower values indicate the better outcome.